AdobeDocs/experience-manager-cloud-service.en/help/assets/product-overview.md

 ## How to access Content Hub? {#access-content-hub}

-After setting up Content Hub [#setup-content-hub] and adding a user to the [Content Hub product profile](/help/assets/deploy-content-hub.md#content-hub-instance-product-profile), Content Hub can be accessed using the following ways:
+[After setting up Content Hub](#deploy-content-hub) and adding a user to the [Content Hub product profile](/help/assets/deploy-content-hub.md#content-hub-instance-product-profile), Content Hub can be accessed using the following ways:

 * Access Content Hub using the following link: